MPAMlab/l1nker/readme.md

 1. Clone this repo
 2. Modify the wrangler.toml to your actual binding
-3. Deploy the contens of the `\l1nker-server` folder to your worker
+3. Deploy the contents of the `\l1nker-server` folder to your worker

 ## Configuration